 ⚠️ Note:

 Always factor in 5-15% waste for weekly sauces.
-Due to spoilage, flavor changes or overproduction.
+Spoilage, flavor changes and overproduction add up fast.

 Calculate labor time correctly